American Artist

 The Long Way Around

-Gabe grew up in a small oil field camp outside Casper, Wyoming — the kind of place that leaves a mark whether you notice it or not.
-He came to LA in 1998 with $1,900, a car full of art supplies, and no plan beyond not going home.
-The animation industry wasn't hiring.
-He got a job at Macy's, started selling color copies of his paintings on the Venice Beach boardwalk on weekends, and made more money there than at the store.
+Gabe grew up in a small oil field camp 60 miles outside Casper, Wyoming — the kind of place that was destined to become a ghost town.
+He came to LA in 1998 with $1,900, a car, an art portfolio, and no plan B. The animation industry wasn't hiring.
+He got a seasonal job at Macy's folding shirts.
+To make ends meet he started selling color copies of his portfolio paintings on the Venice Beach boardwalk on weekends.
+Macy's wouldn't give him every weekend off.
 So he quit.
+He hasn't had a real job since spring of 1999

-That led to a decade of boardwalk selling, art festivals, college campuses, and slowly figuring out how galleries actually work.
+That led to more than a decade of boardwalk selling, art festivals, college campuses, and slowly figuring out how making a living as an artist actually works.
 In 2005, he bet $12,000 on a booth at the New York Art Expo.
-He came home with $12 and a return ticket.
+He came home with $12 to his name.
 He was back at Venice the following weekend.
-Twenty-five years in, the work is in galleries across North America.
+Since then, the work has been in galleries in the UK and across North America.
 He hasn't quit yet.

 "Paying your dues is the only job you'll never lose."